kthpanor/echem/docs/gradients.md

 ```
 stating that derivative of the energy with respect to an external perturbation $\chi$ is identical
 to the expectation value of the perturbed Hamiltonian with the unperturbed wave function.
+The above derivative is to be taken at zero perturbation strength, $\chi = 0$.
 If the basis functions do not depend on the perturbation, Eq. {eq}`eq:hellmann_feynman`
 also holds for fully variational methods like the SCF and MCSCF schemes.